Monday, November 28, 2011

 Thanksgiving with the Matriarchy: THE DARK SECRET OF HARVEST HOME (TVM-1978)

-Anyway, iis a strange feminist-phobic film starring a young Rosanna Arquette, a Bette Davis-eyed matron, and TV vets like Linda Marsh and Michael O'Keefe.
 I haven't seen it since I was a kid, and I never saw the end.
-Parents made me go to bed.
-I missed the ends of countless movies in those hard years.
-But I heard the end from the kids at school, and I never forgot THE DARK SECRET OF HARVEST HOME.
+Mother made me go to bed beforehand and I didn't dare displease her.
+I missed the ends of countless movies in those hard years, a symbolic blindness all my own.
+But I heard the end from mom at breakfast, and in this way I never forgot THE DARK SECRET OF HARVEST HOME.

-Would Camille Paglia dig this movie?
-She would.
-Is it the perfect family film to see on youtube in 13 chapters while your dad watches football, or your grandparents aw gee over the family fare that chokes TCM on holidays?
+Is it the perfect family film to see on YouTube while your dad watches football, or your grandparents aw gee over the family fare that chokes TCM on holidays?
 It would.
 Long live the sisterhood of the scythe!

 Tuesday, November 22, 2011